 EB-101 treatment involves a biopsy of healthy skin, followed by gene transfer to deliver Type VII collagen genes into a patient’s own skin cells (keratinocytes).
 Up to six sheets, each approximately the size of a playing card , are transplanted back to the patient to enable normal Type VII collagen expression and facilitate wound healing.

-Eligible RDEB patients must be at least 6 years of age; have Type VII collagen protein in their skin and two RDEB genetic mutations; Chronic wounds on the trunk and/or arms and legs that are at least 40 cm2; and at least two Stage 2 wound sites 20 cm2 or more in size that have been present for at least 6 months.
-A full list of inclusion/exclusion criteria can be found at ClinicalTrials.gov (NCT04227106).
+Eligible RDEB patients must be at least 6 years of age; have Type VII collagen protein in their skin and two RDEB genetic mutations.
+These sheets will be applied to large wounds that have been present for 6 months or longer.

 Study participation is free and includes treatment at medical centers recognized for world-leading care of EB.
 Reasonable costs of travel and meals will also be reimbursed.